 Never try to settle an argument with the general public using quantum physics as the currency.

 On one of my rare visits to the supermarket I put a bunch of BOGOF items into my basket.
-I bought ten distinct things so queued in the 10 items or less lane — trying hard not to gnash my teeth at their grammatical error of using less instead of fewer.
+I bought ten distinct things so queued in the 10 items or less lane — trying hard not to gnash my teeth at their grammatical snafu of using less instead of fewer.

 Unloading my 17 articles onto the conveyor met with the usual British passive-aggressive behaviour from surrounding patrons: a few stares, tuttings and general under-the-breath mutterings of ‘this checkout is only for 10 items’.